CylonicRaider/basebot/README.md

 Simplicistic library for [euphoria.io](http://euphoria.io/) bots;
 with examples.

-*The library is in public beta now!
-Please report any bugs or issues you can find!*
+*The library is a public release candidate now!
+Please still report any bugs or issues you can find!*

 The actual library consists only of the `basebot.py` file (it depends on [`websocket-client`](http://pypi.python.org/pypi/websocket-client/),